DitaAjiPratama/MuffinPy/README.md

 # MuffinPy
 A Python Web Framework.
 Focus on easy code and clean framework.
+Made with cherrypy and mako.

 # Tahap install Muffin Py di linux